 For the US these include eggs, fish, milk, peanuts, shellfish (crustacean), soy, tree nuts and wheat.
 All major food allergen ingredients will be listed in the ingredient statement and will be noted in the "Contains" statement if they are included in flavorings or spice mixes.

 For Canada these include eggs, fish, milk, peanut/tree nut, mollusk shellfish (clams, oysters, squid), crustacean shellfish (shrimp, crab), soy, wheat, sesame, sulfites, & mustard.

 Our recipes change from time to time, so we encourage you to check both the ingredient list and "Contains" statement each time you buy a product.

 Do you have a pathogen control program?

-Training is also important.
-We train our team members to know how to clean and prepare our foods so that pathogens are controlled.
-And, of course, we have to have a great team.
-We have canning, food safety, sanitation, microbiology and chemistry experts on our team so that you can trust our food to be delicious and safe.
+Training is extremely important.
+We train our employees to know the proper way to clean and prepare our products so pathogens are controlled.
+Microbiologists, sanitarians, food safety professionals and chemistry experts are just a few of the members on our teams, so you can trust our products to be safe and delicious.

-What does Conagra do to ensure the safety of the food it produces?
+What does Conagra Brands do to ensure the safety of the food it makes?

-We are committed to delivering on the industry's highest food safety and quality standards by operating in compliance with all applicable laws and regulations, including those associated with the U.S. Food Safety Modernization Act (FSMA).
-FSMA was signed into law in January 2011, initiating the most expansive change to U.S. food laws since the enactment of the 1938 Food, Drug and Cosmetic Act.
-We also continually evaluate new and emerging food safety practices and invest in new equipment, technology and best-in-class processes at our production facilities.
+Food safety is our number one priority.
+We are committed to deliver on the food industry's highest food safety and quality standards.
+We operate in compliance with all applicable laws and regulations, including the 2011 Food Safety Modernization Act (FSMA).
+FSMA was signed into law back in January 2011 creating the most expansive update to U.S. food laws since the enactment of the 1938 Food, Drug and Cosmetic Act.

 What evaluation processes and third parties does Conagra use to ensure that its food safety objectives are met?